CloudLabs-Samples/EduLabs/Hashicorp/Azure/Getting Started with Lab.md

-# Getting Started with Lab
+# Getting Started with Terraform on Azure

 ## Overview